-Even if you receive your teeth aligners at home from a company like Smile Direct Club, you can request corrections during the smile journey.
+Even if you receive your invisible aligners in the mail from an at-home provider, you can request corrections during the smile journey.
 However, these changes may not be free, so here are some tips on maintaining the journey and finishing on schedule.

 Even if you are a perfect patient, the convenience of the clear aligner lifestyle is ironically what leads to mid-course corrections or refinements.
 The ability to remove your clear braces introduces a variable that neither you nor your provider may control, and the trade-off for this freedom is that your teeth may not move exactly as planned.

 Generally speaking, the difference depends on when the refinement trays are added to your treatment.
 If it’s at the end, it’s a refinement.
 When Invisalign refinements are necessary at the end of your treatment, your orthodontist or provider creates a new series of trays to continue moving your teeth into their ideal position.
 Since the process of digitizing and creating new trays involves time, effort, and material, your provider may charge additional amounts for refinements.

 Mid-course corrections are refinements that occur before your aligner treatment is complete.
 Let’s say you are three months into the process and discover you have a tooth that isn’t tracking well, which means it isn’t moving according to schedule.
 This can result from a tray not being tight enough to move teeth (which fails to create the optimal orthodontic force for tooth movement) or trays being too tight and crowding the teeth (meaning they won’t have room to move).